97-06: Canadian PAU Filings

 An insurer from the United States who files a PAU with the Superintendent's office will be given a supply of Canada Non-Resident Inter-Province Motor Vehicle Liability Insurance Card.
 These cards are issued only to those automobile insurers who have filed a PAU with the Superintendent's office.
 Insurers then distribute these card to their insureds.

 If a police officer in Canada determines that a Missouri resident does not have this non-resident insurance card, the Missouri resident runs the risk of being fined for driving in Canada without adequate insurance or having his or her vehicle impounded until the appropriate amount of liability insurance is purchased.
-Additionally, because the minimum automobile liability insurance requirement in the majority of Canadian jurisdictions is $200,000, an insured whose insurer has not filed a PAU may face the risk of personally having to satisfy a civil judgement for an amount that significantly exceeds the coverage that the insured has under his or her automobile liability insurance policy.
+Additionally, because the minimum automobile liability insurance requirement in the majority of Canadian jurisdictions is $200,000, an insured whose insurer has not filed a PAU may face the risk of personally having to satisfy a civil judgment for an amount that significantly exceeds the coverage that the insured has under his or her automobile liability insurance policy.

 It is very important that every insurance company file a PAU form to protect Missouri citizens driving in Canada; please refer to the sample PAU form attached and marked Exhibit A. If your company has not complied with this requirement we are asking that you do so immediately.
 To obtain a PAU application package, please contact Ms. Terri Robertson at (604) 660-0134.
 If you require more detailed information, please contact Ms. Linda Roggeveen, Senior Manager of Insurance, at (604) 660-0116.